daniele-gilio/LSN/README.md

-LSN Workspace for Exam's Excercises Delivery
+LSN Workspace for Exam's Exercises Delivery.
+All the exercises are divided by lesson and their content is explained in the Jupyter Notebook.
+The exercises to be evaluated are in the "delivery" directory.